On geometrically finite degenerations I: boundaries of main hyperbolic components: Realizing admissible angled tree map

 After passing to a subsequence, we may assume all limits exist in the following discussion.
 Let $\{v_1,..., v_q\}$ be a periodic cycle.
-Change the ordering if necessary, by IH \ref{ih:3}, there exists $M_1 = M_1(f)$ so that for $i=1,..., q-1$,
+Changing the ordering if necessary, by IH \ref{ih:3}, there exists $M_1 = M_1(\tilde{f})$ so that for $i=1,..., q-1$,